magare-bidgely/public/new_data_pipelines_questions.md

 - ~will looker pdts maintenance remain unchanged?~
   - P: monthly aggregation happening today (as well as final agg).
 Since that is not happening now, this should be reduced.

+##### Follow up again (6/June)
+- how do you create and maintain snowpipes? is there an admin panel for the same, or purely programmatic?
+- same as before, but about transforms, without using DBT? is it through materialized views and if so, is there an admin panel for the same?
+-

 [1]: https://www.fivetran.com/blog/warehouse-benchmark
 [2]: https://poplindata.com/data-warehouses/2021-database-showdown-bigquery-vs-redshift-vs-snowflake/